A Call for Anarchist Action in America

 The act of remembrance is not for us, as we so often repeat, one of simple commemoration, nor of retrospective evaluation: was an event, a movement, a revolt, a revolution, significant?
 The question begs criteria, criteria of what is politically and socially important, which is in turn judged according to “measurable” changes in what exists.

-Subscribe to RSS - occupy
+Subscribe to occupy